SungHoHong2/Leetcode-Experiment/medium/K_Closest_Points_to_Origin/README.md

         def sort(left, right, K):
             # return when recursion tree reaches the leaf
-            # parition the index based on the random pivot and get the pivot index
+            # partition the index based on the random pivot and get the pivot index
             # get the sorted length
             # if the sorted result is more than K
                 # reduce the scope of the return by sorting out the left side of the input